codeangler/devops-code-challenges/README.md

 # DevOps Interview Code Challenges

 This repository contains a collection of code challenges to gauge candidates skill level in very targeted areas.
 The challenges are detailed within individual markdown files located inside of [challenges](challenges) directory.
-Each challenge contains a set of requirements and a description of the challenge.
+Each challenge contains a description of the challenge, challenge requirements, and validation steps.

 ## Prerequisites

-To perform the challenges contained in this repo, relevant CLI tools for Git, terraform, Kubernetes, and Helm will need to be installed.
+To perform the challenges contained in this repo, relevant CLI tools for `git`, `terraform`, `k8s`, and `helm` will need to be installed.
 This repo will need to be cloned down locally to perform the challenges.

 ## Challenges